 Active Listening

 Active listening involves fully concentrating on what the other person is saying, rather than just passively hearing their words.
 This pattern encourages empathy and validation, allowing partners to feel heard and understood.
+It requires the listener to set aside their own responses temporarily, reflect back what they have heard, and ask clarifying questions.
+Couples who practice active listening report higher relationship satisfaction and fewer misunderstandings.

 Nonverbal Communication